rajankumar9990/SecOps-Assignment/README.md

 - Bootstrap
 - JavaScript
 ## Setup and Running the Project
--Clone the Repository
+- Clone the Repository
--Open VS Code
+- Open VS Code
--Open index.html file
+- Open index.html file
--Click on Go Live Option or if it is not enabled in you VS Code then add it from the extension box.
+- Click on Go Live Option or if it is not enabled in you VS Code then add it from the extension box.